 Incident DetailsCause of Death:

-Sheriff Herman Lange died the day after being shot by a subject who had killed another man the previous evening.
+Sheriff Herman Lange died the day after being shot by a subject who had shot another man the previous evening.

-The intoxicated subject shot the man during an argument and then fled the scene.
+The intoxicated subject shot a 62-year-old man, who later died, during an argument and then fled the scene.
 Sheriff Lange had arrested two other men from the house where the shooting took place and was in search of the suspect.

 As Sheriff Lange stopped upon seeing a man walking near Braysville, he was shot in the abdomen when his badge was seen by the suspect.
 He was able to return fire and wound the 21-year-old suspect before he fled into the darkness.
 Sheriff Lange was taken to Bethesda Hospital in Cincinnati, Ohio, for surgery where he died the following day.